MahdiehNejati/portfolio/_projects/001_ramp_wheelchair.md

 ### Gazebo World

-I designed several different Gazebo worlds while developing the algorithm in order to have multiple test environments.
+To further develop and improve upon the algorithm, I designed several different Gazebo worlds, each with unique properties to allow for a more expansive test environment.

 ## Differential Drive Controller